 Muddle the blackberries in a shaker.
 Add other ingredients except soda.
 Shake with ice, strain over fresh ice in a Collins glass.
 Top with soda and garnish with blackberries.

-My version of the Zarzamora makes use of homemade cola syrup.
-Naturally, this cocktail appears on Summit Sips after I shared how to make Coke, but you don’t have to go through all of that trouble.
+Our version of the Zarzamora makes use of homemade cola syrup.
+Naturally, this cocktail appears on Summit Sips after we shared how to make Coke, but you don’t have to go through all of that trouble.
 Just sub 1:1 simple syrup for the cola syrup and top up with a splash of commercial Coca Cola instead of club soda.